tushartyagi0507/Flimpire-GPT/README.md

 - create and sign in the user on the firebase
 - create Redux store and provide it to the app
 - Dispatch the action and update the redux store on sign in and sign out
+- Bug fix of sign out and browse page put tht useEffect in Header
+- if the user is not logged in redirect to / if logged in then /browse
+- unsubcribe the onauth when the Header comp is unmounts

 # Features of the App